Customize Surface Apps to Meet Your Needs

 Traveling to a new city?
 Prepare yourself by opening the Bing Travel app, typing your destination into the Search Destinations box, and tapping the Magnifying Glass icon.
 When the travel guide shows your destination, swipe up from the screen’s bottom edge and tap Pin to Start; that places a travel guide to that city on your Start screen.

 Add your stock portfolio to the Finance app by fetching its App bar, tapping the Watchlist button, and tapping the plus sign to add stocks symbols.
 After you’ve added your portfolio, tap any of the stock’s symbols to see detailed information about the stock’s historical value.

 If you click the Allow button when the Weather app first asks your location, the app automatically updates its Start screen tile with your city’s weather forecast.
-To add other cities, fetch the App bar, tap Places, and tap the plus sign button next to those cities’ names.
+To add other cities, fetch the App bar, tap Places, tap the Favorites button, type another location, and tap the Add button.